C.J. Abrams Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 24th in the league.
+- The Guardians pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Guardians' 4.08 team ERA ranks 11th among all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- The Guardians give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to allow 12 home runs (0.8 per game), the fifth-fewest in baseball.

-- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.
+- Bieber makes the start for the Guardians, his fourth of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.
+- The righty last pitched on Monday against the New York Yankees, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.